ChrisBerg03/ChrisBerg03/README.md

 # 💫 About Me:
-i'm currently a student at Noroff school of technology & digital media
+i'm currently a student at Noroff school of technology & digital media.
+I am currently (2024) studying front-end development and will continue with back-end after.

 ## 🌐 Socials: